MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/create-a-web-site.md

 When you want to publish content for access over the Internet or an intranet connection, you can add a Web site to your Web server to hold the content.

-During the installation of Internet Information Services (IIS), a default Web site configuration is created in the \Inetpub\Wwwroot directory on your Web server.
-You can either use this default directory to publish your Web content, or create a directory at a file system location of your choice.
+During the installation of Internet Information Services (IIS), a default Web site configuration is created in the \inetpub\wwwroot directory on your Web server.
+You can either use this default directory to publish your Web content, or [create a directory at a file system location of your choice.](https://support.microsoft.com/en-us/kb/2752331)

 When you add a Web site in IIS, a site entry is created in the ApplicationHost.config file.
 The entry specifies the network binding for the site, maps the site to a location in the file system, and optionally specifies user credentials for content access.